-She has been a regular contributor to many other national newspapers with weekly columns for The Times and the Daily Mail and to leading food, drink and lifestyle magazines including BBC Good Food, Country Living and Good Housekeeping.
-In 2002 she was voted Food Journalist of the Year by the British Guild of Food Writers.
+She has been a regular contributor to many other national newspapers with weekly columns for The Times and the Daily Mail and to leading food, drink and lifestyle magazines including BBC Good Food, and Delicious.
+She is also a contributing editor to the wine magazine Decanter, wine correspondent for National Geographic Traveller Food, and a contributor to Club Oenologique.

 She has recently been shortlisted as the International Wine and Spirit Competition Wine Communicator of the Year 2019 and listed among the 100 most influential women in hospitality.